isc-projects/bind9/doc/notes/notes-9.17.2.rst

        option ``max-stale-ttl 1w;`` to named.conf to keep the previous behavior of named.

+-  BIND 9 no longer sets receive/send buffer sizes for UDP sockets, relying on system defaults instead.
+[GL #1713]

+-  The default rwlock implementation has been changed back to the native BIND 9 rwlock implementation.
+[GL #1753]

 -  BIND binaries which are neither daemons nor administrative programs were moved to ``$bindir``.
 Only ``ddns-confgen``, ``named``, ``rndc``, ``rndc-confgen``, and ``tsig-confgen`` were left in